luylucas10/aspnet-telosys/README.md

 # Telosys templates for C# web MVC application

-This is Telosys bundle of templates designed to generate a C# MVC application.
+This bundle of templates is designed to generate a C# web MVC application with Telosys.

-This bundle provide templates to generate Controllers, Models and Views.
+This bundle provides a set of templates to generate Controllers, Models and Views.

 ## Requirements